node-organic/node-organic/docs/README.md

 In standart naming convesions Plasma is EventBus/EventDispatcher/PubSub Pattern.

 It is the fluid/environment which contains different kinds and copies of Organelles and/or Chemicals.
-This is a Class(OOP) implementation usually with support of decorations/extensions/plugins.
+This is a Class(OOP) implementation with support of decorations/extensions/plugins.
 The plasma also has main purpose in transmitting Chemicals between Organelles and within the Cell itself.

     var plasma = new Plasma()
     plasma.on("ChemicalName", Reaction)